sybrew/the-seo-framework/readme.txt

 * Automatically upgrades itself from Genesis SEO.
 * Allows for easy SEO plugin switch using a tool.

-*Read **Transferring SEO Content using SEO Data Transporter** below for SEO plugin transitioning instructions.*
+*Read [this guide](https://theseoframework.com/docs/seo-data-migration/) for transferring SEO Content using SEO Data Transporter.

 = Unbranded, Free and for the Professional =
 This plugin is unbranded!
 This even means that we don't even put the name "The SEO Framework" anywhere within the WordPress interface, aside from the plugin activation page.